vaheedgit26/Learnings/Kubernetes/EKS/IRSA.md

 `OIDC = Open ID Connect`
 > OIDC (OpenID Connect) is the identity mechanism that allows your Kubernetes workloads (pods) to securely authenticate with AWS and assume IAM roles — without using static credentials.
 > 👉 OIDC in EKS is the trust bridge that lets Kubernetes pods securely assume AWS IAM roles using identity tokens instead of passwords.

+It’s an identity layer built on OAuth 2.0 that:

+* Issues signed tokens (JWTs)
+* Verifies who a workload is
+* Lets AWS trust that identity